Visitor guidance

 The Trust's aim is to adopt a person-centred approach to visiting and where possible for this to be open and not restrictive.

-All patient wards and department areas have moved to open visiting.
+Please note - there may be times when we need to restrict visiting.
 Please continue to support our staff and patients in maintaining safety, and follow any restrictions or exclusions.

 Maternity